STIXProject/java-stix/README.md

     :processResources
     :classes
     :jar

+	BUILD SUCCESSFUL

+	Total time: 2 mins 31.743 secs

 If the build goes well you will find the JAXB Document Model in jar at

 	buil/libs/java-stix-${version}.jar

+where `${version}` is replaced with the `version` number in the Gradle Buildscript.

 A build will go like so on Windows: